CaptainDylan/Books_Films/README.txt

 START THE APPLICATION
 ---------------------

-1. Open Qlik Sense Desktop and Login
+1. Open Qlik Sense Desktop and login to your account
 2. On the Qlik Sense Hub, find the application called "Read It or Watch It" (it contains an image of a book with a clapper between the pages)
 3. Click on that Image to open up the Dashboard